unixorn/awesome-zsh-plugins/README.md

 * [yeoman](https://github.com/edouard-lopez/yeoman-zsh-plugin) - Edouard Lopez's Yeoman plugin for oh-my-zsh, compatible with yeoman version ≥1.0 (includes options and command auto-completion).
 * [you-should-use](https://github.com/MichaelAquilina/zsh-you-should-use) - ZSH plugin that reminds you to use those aliases you defined.
 * [youtube-dl](https://github.com/joow/youtube-dl) - Simple plugin for [youtube-dl](https://youtube-dl.org/).
+* [z-a-bin-gem-node](https://github.com/zplugin/z-a-bin-gem-node) - Zplugin extension that a) exposes binaries without altering `$PATH`, b) installs Ruby gems and Node modules and easily exposes their binaries, c) updates the gems and modules on update of the associated plugin or snippet.
-* [z-p-man](https://github.com/zdharma/z-p-man) - Zplugin extension that generates man pages for all plugins and snippets.
+* [z-a-man](https://github.com/zplugin/z-a-man) - Zplugin extension that generates man pages for all plugins and snippets.
+* [z-a-patch-dl](https://github.com/zplugin/z-a-bin-gem-node) - Zplugin extension that downloads files and applies patches through the provided `dl''` and `patch''` ices.
-* [z-p-test](https://github.com/zdharma/z-p-test) - Zplugin extension that runs tests (via make test, for example) – if it finds any of them – after installing and updating a plugin or snippet.
+* [z-a-test](https://github.com/zplugin/z-a-test) - Zplugin extension that runs tests (via `make test`, for example) – if it finds any of them – after installing and updating a plugin or snippet.
 * [z.lua](https://github.com/skywind3000/z.lua) - A command line tool which helps you navigate faster by learning your habits.
 An alternative to [z.sh](https://github.com/rupa/z) with windows and posix shells support and various improvements.
 * [zaw](https://github.com/zsh-users/zaw) - ZSH anything.el-like widget.
 * [zce](https://github.com/hchbaw/zce.zsh) - Vim’s EasyMotion / Emacs’s ace-jump-mode for ZSH.